-Since its inception in 2004, PHD Canada's Canadian Media Usage Trends Study (CMUST) has been the only Canadian study to examine all major media utilizing multiple research audience currencies of record.
+Since its inception in 2004, PHD Canada's Canadian Media Usage Study (CMUST) has been the only in-depth examination of multimedia usage sourced from the multiple research audience currencies of record.
 PHD Canada has made the 2019 CMUST presentation available to IAB Canada.

-The study documents consumers' changing media consumption across all media as digital technologies impact the lives of Canadians.
+The study documents consumers' changing media consumption across as digital technologies increasingly impact Canadians.